 Please feel free to provide a short bio about yourself or the work of your organization (no more than 3 paragraphs)

-I,m from Sudan , I worked for so many international NGOs and I worked as a project officer for the British Charity Organization Practical-Action and I worked as a project officer for UNIDO till 31 August 2010 , both of the above mentioned organizations are concerned about peace building in so many aspects and through different approaches, I worked in so many conflicts areas in different places in Sudan for example : eastern Sudan and South Kordofan region . now I'm a Program Manger for Local Action Organization
+I,m from Sudan , I worked for so many international NGOs and I worked as a project officer for the British Charity Organization Practical-Action and I worked as a project officer for UNIDO till 31 August 2010 , both of the above mentioned organizations are concerned about peace building in so many aspects and through different approaches, I worked in so many conflicts areas in different places in Sudan for example : eastern Sudan and South Kordofan region . now I'm a Program coordinator for Primary Education Retention Programme (PERP) an EU project to enhance primary education in 5 states in Sudan, I'm the programme coordinator for Kassala State.

 Please list the countries and/or regions in which you (or your organization) have direct and significant expertise